Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Correlations between curvatures

 On the theoretical side, \cite{tee2021enhanced} found evidence that ORC and $\AF{5}$ are equivalent in quasi-convex graphs and \cite{jost2021characterizations} found that the maximal Forman curvature over all weighted augmentations of a graph is equal to ORC.
 In general, the relation between different notions of discrete curvature remains an important open question.\\

 On the experimental side, Samal et al \cite{samal2018comparative} extensively studied the correlation between ORC and both FRC and $\AF{3}$ in model and real-world networks.
-In their results, ORC tended to greatly correlate with both Forman-Ricci curvature versions, and it generally correlated higher with the augmentation.
+In their results, ORC tended to greatly correlate with both curvatures, and it generally correlated higher with $\AF{3}$.
 We extend this study here by including correlations of these curvatures with $\AF{4}$.
 Tables \ref{table:1} and \ref{table:2} show the Pearson correlation coefficient between the different curvature measures in, respectively, model and real-world networks.\\

-\textit{\textbf{Model networks:}} We study four different network models: the Erd\H{o}s-R\'{e}nyi (ER) graph, which is a completely homogeneous model and should not exhibit a clear community structure; a bipartite version (BG), which does not contain any 3-cycles and thus $\mathcal{F}(e)=\AF{3}(e)$ for all edges; and the stochastic block model (SBM) and hierarchical bipartite graph (HBG), which do have well-defined communities.
+\textit{\textbf{Model networks:}} We study four different network models: the Erd\H{o}s-R\'{e}nyi (ER) graph, which is a completely homogeneous model and should not exhibit community structure; a bipartite version (BG), which does not contain any 3-cycles and thus $\mathcal{F}(e)=\AF{3}(e)$ for all edges; and the stochastic block model (SBM) and hierarchical bipartite graph (HBG), which do have ground-truth communities.
 Details on these network models can be found in Appendix \ref{appendix: studied networks}. \\

 Table \ref{table:1} shows that the FRC vs $\AF{3}$ and $\AF{4}$ correlations exhibit the expected behavior for model networks: the fewer edges -- and thus cycles -- present in a network, the more similar the curvatures are (as they are equal in a network with no cycles).
 In particular, note the correlation of 1 between FRC and $\AF{3}$ for the bipartite networks -- as expected from networks with no 3-cycles.
 The only outlier of this behavior is the HBG, as the correlation FRC vs $\AF{4}$ seems to increase with the number of edges.\\